 - you want to know more about the benefits of being single

-- you don’t want to be single, or dislike being single, on a night out
+- you don’t want to be single or dislike being single

 - you’re single on Valentine’s Day

 It’s okay to be single

 Your relationship status doesn’t define who you are.
 Whether you’re single, dating or loved up, we’re all the same.

 Unfortunately, we live in a society that places a premium on happily-ever-after, so it can be tough to block out the feeling that you’re the only single person in town.
 Just remember it’s always okay to be single!